xamarin/WebSharp/GettingStarted/example-vsc.md

 Electron is listed as one of the devDependencies and should have been installed when the template was created.

-A `start` script has already been defined in the `scripts` section that can easily be run with the `npm run` command and is the default target for `npm start`.
-In this case since we are creating an Electron application it just runs `electron .`.
+A `start` script has already been defined in the `scripts` section that can easily be run as the target of a `npm run` command and is the default target for `npm start`.
+In this case since we are creating an Electron application is set to run `electron .`.

 ### Start up script of our app: main.js